A strong shock during a nova outburst: an origin of multiple velocity systems in optical spectra and of high-energy emissions: Three Velocity Systems

 \citet{wil10m} wrote ``the column density of the absorbing systems, assuming roughly solar abundances, is of the order of $\sim 10^{23}$ cm$^{-2}$ for the THEA systems.''
-Our shocked shell model in Figure \ref{shock_density_pp_interaction}c shows $N_{\rm H}\gtrsim 10^{23}$ cm$^{-2}$ for about 50 days after optical maximum, which is consistent with \citet{wil10m}'s estimate for the THEA systems.
+Our shocked shell model in Figure \ref{shock_density_pp_interaction}c shows $N_{\rm H}\gtrsim 10^{23}$ cm$^{-2}$ for about 50 days after the optical maximum, which is consistent with \citet{wil10m}'s estimate for the THEA systems.

-\citet{wil10m} also added ``Since THEA absorption is observed in 80\% of novae the gas must exist along most lines of sight, i.e., have a roughly spherical distribution'', which is also consistent with our spherically symmetric shocked shell (or premaximum wind) model.
+\citet{wil10m} also added ``since THEA absorption is observed in 80\% of novae the gas must exist along most lines of sight, i.e., have a roughly spherical distribution'', which is also consistent with our spherically symmetric shocked shell (or pre-maximum wind) model.

-\citet{ara16ks} reported high-dispersion spectroscopic observation (with resolving power of $R \sim 72,000$) of the classical nova V2659 Cyg (Nova Cyg 2014) at 33.05 days after optical $V$ maximum.
-Their spectra showed two distinct blueshifted absorption systems originating from \ion{H}{1}, \ion{Fe}{2}, \ion{Ca}{2}, etc. The velocities of the absorption systems are $-620$ km s$^{-1}$, and from $-1100$ to $-1500$ km s$^{-1}$, which are dubbed the low velocity components (LVCs) and high velocity components (HVCs), respectively.
-They wrote ``The slow radial velocities and the sharp absorption line profiles of the LVCs are consistent with those of THEA reported by \citet{wil08md} and \citet{wil10m}.''
-Thus, we may conclude that the LVCs are essentially the same as those of premaximum or principal systems defined by \citet{mcl42}.
+\citet{ara16ks} reported the high-dispersion spectroscopic observation (with resolving power of $R \sim 72,000$) of the classical nova V2659 Cyg (Nova Cyg 2014) at 33.05 days after the optical $V$ maximum.
+Their spectra showed two distinct blueshifted absorption systems originating from \ion{H}{1}, \ion{Fe}{2}, \ion{Ca}{2}, etc. The velocities of the absorption systems are $-620$ km s$^{-1}$, and from $-1100$ to $-1500$ km s$^{-1}$, which are dubbed the low-velocity components (LVCs) and high-velocity components (HVCs), respectively.
+They wrote ``the slow radial velocities and the sharp absorption line profiles of the LVCs are consistent with those of THEA reported by \citet{wil08md} and \citet{wil10m}.''
+Thus, we may conclude that the LVCs are essentially the same as those of pre-maximum or principal systems defined by \citet{mcl42}.